unblinking/unblinkingbot/README.md

 docker run --privileged --name unblinkingbot -v /sys/fs/cgroup:/sys/fs/cgroup:ro -p 1138:1138 -d nothingworksright/unblinkingbot:latest
 ```

 Once the container is running, open a web browser on the same machine and go to [http://127.0.0.1:1138](http://127.0.0.1:1138).
-To use a browser from a differet machine
+To use a browser from a differet machine, use the proper IP address.

 Use the settings page to save your own [Slack](https://api.slack.com/bot-users) bot token.